 Prevention and Support

 Prevention and Support instructors whose certifications have expired or are going to expire, will be given the option to be observed teaching the skills portion of the course on a day and time agreed upon by the instructor and Lead Instructor who will be observing them.
 Upon a passing observation, they will be given a renewal certificate.
-Please contact Tim Payne at [email protected] to arrange for recertification.
+Please contact Charity Bishop at [email protected] to arrange for recertification.

 The American Red Cross website states that only compressions should be done in an emergency situation during the COVID-19 Pandemic.
 Per DDD contract requirements, are we required to perform rescue breaths and compressions regardless of the pandemic situation?
 Or are we only supposed to be doing compressions to reduce potential exposure?
 (Added September 18, 2020)